Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Lexical Analysis

-One key difference between the corpora relates to the overall frequency of feedback cues (labeled as positive, neutral, negative, or expressing a clarification request), which is much higher in spontaneous dialogues (40--50\%) than in subtitles (10--20\%), as observed in the plots (a).
-Furthermore, as shown in the plots (b), feedback in spontaneous dialogues consists mostly of positive or neutral (continuers) feedback, while subtitles have very few neutral signals but exhibit a much higher proportion of negative feedback and clarification request.
-This may be explained by the prevalence of ``confrontational'' dialogues in movie and TV subtitles, which are more useful from a narrative perspective.
+One key difference between real dialogues and subtitles relates to the overall frequency of feedback cues, which is much higher in spontaneous dialogues (40--50\%) than in subtitles (10--20\%), as observed in Figure~\ref{fig:lextstats_en}(a).
+Furthermore, as shown in Figure~\ref{fig:lextstats_en}(b), feedback in spontaneous dialogues consists mostly in positive or neutral ({\it continuers}) feedback, while subtitles have few neutral signals but seem to exhibit a much higher proportion of negative feedback and clarification requests.